smessmer/clap-logflag/README.md

 }
 ```

-## FlagSyntax
+## Flag Syntax
 See [LogArgs](https://docs.rs/clap-logflag/latest/clap_logflag/clap/struct.LogArgs.html) for a detailed explanation of the syntax for the `--log` argument.

 ## Log Format
 The format of the log messages uses an opinionated, reasonably pretty format by default.
-At the moment, this library does not offer any way to modify the format.
+At the moment, this library does not offer a way to modify the format.

 ![Example log file](example_log.png)